emads22/PricePulse/README.md

-# Product Price Tracker
+# PricePulse

-## Overview
+## Overview:
-The Product Price Tracker Application is a versatile tool designed to track price fluctuations of any product on a website.
-Offering flexibility and convenience, users can select their desired product by providing its URL and XPath for the price element, enabling them to monitor prices with ease.
-The application conducts hourly price checks, ensuring timely updates, and notifies users via email and SMS according to their preferences.
+PricePulse is a versatile Python tool designed to track price fluctuations of any product on a specific website.
+Offering flexibility and convenience, users can select their desired product by providing its `URL` and `XPath` for the price element.
+PricePulse keeps running continuously, conducting hourly price checks to ensure timely updates, and notifies users via email and SMS according to their preferences.

+To demonstrate its functionality, the application specifically tracks the **`Bose Home Speaker 500 - Luxe Silver`**, available at the Lebanese online shop, [Antaki](https://www.antaki.com.lb/product/bose-home-speaker-500-luxe-silver/).
+This showcases how users can effectively monitor price changes for their desired products.

 ## Features
 - **Web Scraping Options**: Users can choose between using BeautifulSoup and Selenium for web scraping, allowing flexibility based on website requirements.